Important notification

 If we can't give you the information

 Our aim is to provide information whenever possible.
-If we don't hold the information or there’s a good reason to withhold it, we’ll explain why in our response.
+If we don't hold the information or there is a valid reason to withhold it, we will explain why in our response.

-We may also refuse your request if it’ll cost us more than £600 to find and provide the information.
+We may also refuse your request if it would cost more than £600 to find and provide the information.

-If you are unhappy with our decision or how we have dealt with your request you can ask us to review this.
-If you are still not happy you can appeal to the Scottish Information Commissioner.
+If you're unhappy with our decision or how we have dealt with your request, you can ask us to review this.
+If you are still not satisfied, you can appeal to the Scottish Information Commissioner.